 Turn On Bluetooth On The Other Device

-There is no setting on your Apple Watch that can turn off Bluetooth.
-So, if Bluetooth is not working on your Apple Watch, you may have accidentally turned off Bluetooth on the device you’re trying to connect your Apple Watch to.
+If Bluetooth is not working on your Apple Watch, you may have accidentally turned off Bluetooth on the device you’re trying to connect your Apple Watch to.

-If the device you’re trying to connect to is your iPhone, open the Settings app and tap Bluetooth.
+If the device you’re trying to connect to is your iPhone, open Settings and tap Bluetooth.
 Make sure the switch next to Bluetooth at the top of the display is turned on (green and positioned to the right).